 Every November 11th, Hungarians commemorate St. Martin of Tours, one of the country’s patron saints.
 Celebrations include sampling gourmet goose dishes, and sipping new wine at festivals and restaurants nationwide.
 Around Budapest, holiday gatherings take place at several locations: the Gellért Hotel hosts a grand indoor wine festival, while diverse restaurants offer special meals during November to showcase goose delicacies.

-Budapest Jewish Film Festival date to be announced, multiple locations
+Budapest Jewish Film Festival 29 November-2 December, multiple locations

 A selection of recent motion pictures from around the world screens across multiple Budapest art-house cinemas to spotlight contemporary Jewish culture and heritage.